-Guaranteed Minimum Pension (GMP) reconciliation Ensure scheme records agree with those of the National Insurance Contribution Office (NICO, part of HMRC) Complete the rectification stage of the GMP reconciliation project The project is on track with data due to be uploaded into the administration system in February 2023 and any required changes to payments from April 2023 McCloud Removal of the age discrimination which was introduced when the scheme was reformed in 2014 Receive and upload the required information from employers in anticipation of new regulations in 2023 The majority of employer returns have been received and work has started to upload the data into the administration system Communications Strategy Continue to offer members a variety of methods of communication but use electronic by default Implement planned enhancements to the Member Portal and Employer Hub and continue working to promote these to members and employers Enhancements have been delivered and further communications issued to promote the online offering to members UPM development roadmap Implementation of agreed improvements to the pension administration system Deliver the planned improvements and roll these out to members, employers and staff Agreed improvements have been delivered and the roadmap for 2023/24 agreed Cyber security The Fund has to ensure it has a comprehensive cyber security plan in place which is regularly reviewed and tested Complete annual assessment of external facing portals (Member and Employer) and resolve any identified issues.
-Review and issue cyber statement and annual performance report Assessment completed and supplier engaged to deliver identified improvements.
-Cyber statement and report due to Panel and Board in December Exit cap It is expected that DLHUC will come forward with new proposals for a cap on exit payments in 2021/2022 Ensure any calculation routines and communications with employers and members are updated to reflect the new requirements.
-Review the associated strain cost factors as appropriate Scope of regulations issued only covers academy employers and communications have been issued to those employers affected by the changes re D W elation to partners' pensions - OHLUC is expected to come forward vith amending regulations to Ensure any calculations and communications are updated to comply with any new requirements and consider any historic cases (if the changes are backdated) Regulations have not yet been issued -------------- -- --- --------------------------------------
+Item Context Action Progress Administration on Guaranteed Minimum Pension (GMP) reconciliation Ensure scheme records agree with those of the National Insurance Contribution Office (NICO, part of HMRC).
+Complete the rectification stage of the GMP reconciliation project.
+In Progress - The project is on track.
+McCloud Removal of the age discrimination which was introduced when the scheme was reformed in 2014.
+Receive and upload the required information from employers in anticipation of new regulations in 2023.
+In Progress - Regulations are in place, business as usual calculations include the remedy and work is continuing to load data.
+Communications Strategy Continue to offer members a variety of methods of communication but use electronic by default.
+Implement planned enhancements to the Member Portal and Employer Hub and continue working to promote these to members and employers.
+Complete - Enhancements have been delivered and further communications issued to promote the online offering to members.
+UPM development roadmap Implementation of agreed improvements to the pension administration system.
+Deliver the planned improvements and roll these out to members, employers and staff.
+In Progress - Agreed improvements have been delivered and the roadmap for 2023/24 agreed.
+Cyber security The Fund has to ensure it has a comprehensive cyber security plan in place which is regularly reviewed and tested.
+Complete annual assessment of external facing portals (Member and Employer) and resolve any identified issues.
+Review and issue cyber statement and annual performance report.
+In Progress - Implemented twice yearly vulnerability testing.
+Cyber statement and reporting twice a year, with the next due to Panel and Board in December.
+Pension Dashboard Programme National initiative involving all UK pension schemes to create a single site for members to access information about all their pension benefits.
+Engage with an ISP to provide connectivity with the dashboard.
+Start assessment of data to ensure compliance can be achieved by staging date of September 2024.
+In Progress - Agreed ISP (integrated service provider) and work continuing to prepare data.
+DWP announced delay to staging dates from September 2024, with details to be announced later.

-Business Plan 202 23/24 to 2024/25 Item Context Action 2023/24 2024/25 2025/26 Governance Good Governance The SAB has approved Phase 3 of its Good Governance Review that may now go forward to become Statutory Guidance and new Regulations Implement the outcomes of the SAB Good Governance Review \checkmark TPR's new Code of Practice The Regulator has consulted on a new single code of practice which is expected to come into force in summer 2022 Assess the Fund's compliance against the new code \checkmark Pooling Guidance Central Governance published its original pooling guidance in 2015.
-The Ministry for Communities, Housing and Local Government (MHCLG) consulted on amendments in January 2019 but no further amendments have since been made Respond to further consultation on LGPS pooling guidance which is now expected ~ Panel and Board Roles The terms of the Panel and Board representatives will expire as follow: pensioner representative - May 2023 active and deferred scheme member representative, other employer representative - February 2024 Advertise for volunteers and manage a process to select a deputy scheme member representative and pensioner representative for the Panel and Board ~ New Actuary Contract The Pension Fund's contract expires on 31 March 2023 The new contract will be implemented \checkmark
+Business Plan 2024/25 to 2026/27

+Item Context Action 2024/25 2025/26 2026/27 Governanc e Good Governance The SAB has approved Phase 3 of its Good Governance Review that may now go forward to become Statutory Guidance and new Regulations.
+Implement the outcomes of the SAB Good Governance Review. • TPR's new Code of Practice The Regulator consulted on a new single code of practice which was expected to come into force in summer 2022.
+Demonstrate the Fund's compliance against the new code when it comes into force. • Pooling Guidance The Department for Levelling- Up Homes and Communities (DLUHC) published the policy consultation 'LGPS Next steps on investments' in 2023.
+Respond to further consultation on LGPS pooling. • • • Independent advisor contract The Pension Fund's current contract for an independent advisor expires in Dec 2024.
+Re-let the contract following procurement regulations. • Panel and Board Roles The terms of the Panel and Board representatives will expire as follow: • deferred member representative - Feb 2024 • active member representative - Feb 2024 • other employer representative - February 2027 • pensioner representative - Sept 2027.
+Advertise for volunteers and manage a process to select a deputy scheme member representative and pensioner representative for the Panel and Board. • Consultation responses The Pension Fund will respond to all relevant consultations produced by Government and other regulatory bodies.
+Consultations are expected for changes to the local valuation cycle, management of employer risk, Fair Deal, Academies and adoption of TCFD principles, although exact timings aren't yet known. • • •